 Billie Rinaldi is a Principal Software Engineer I at Hortonworks, currently prototyping new features related to long-running services and containers in Apache Hadoop YARN.
 Prior to August 2012, Billie engaged in big data science and research at the National Security Agency, where she provided early leadership for Apache Accumulo.
 Billie is a member of the Apache Software Foundation and a committer for Apache Hadoop and a number of other Apache projects in the Hadoop ecosystem.
 She holds a Ph.D. in applied mathematics from Rensselaer Polytechnic Institute.

-Shane Kumpf is a Software Engineer on the Apache Hadoop YARN R&D team at Hortonworks.
+Shane Kumpf is a Staff Software Engineer on the Apache Hadoop YARN R&D team at Hortonworks focusing on containerization.

 Mohammad Kamrul Islam is currently working at Uber on its Data Infrastructure team as a Staff Software Engineer.
 Previously, he worked at LinkedIn for more than two years as a Staff Software Engineer in their Hadoop Development team.
 Before that, he worked at Yahoo! for nearly five years as an Oozie architect/technical lead.
 He has been intimately involved with the Apache Hadoop ecosystem since 2009.
 Mohammad has a Ph.D. in computer science with a specialization in parallel job scheduling from Ohio State University.
 He is a Project Management Committee (PMC) member of both Apache Oozie and Apache TEZ and frequently contributes to Apache HDFS/YARN/MapReduce and Apache Hive.